sjl/adopt/docs/01-usage.markdown

 You can now print some pretty help text for the CLI with `adopt:print-help`:

+    :::lisp
     (adopt:print-help *ui*)
     ; =>
-    search - search files for a regular expression
+    ; search - search files for a regular expression
+    ;

-    USAGE: /path/to/binary [OPTIONS] PATTERN [FILE]...
+    ; USAGE: /path/to/binary [OPTIONS] PATTERN [FILE]...
+    ;

-    Search the contents of each FILE for the regular expression PATTERN.
-If no files are specified, searches standard input instead.
+    ; Search the contents of each FILE for the regular expression PATTERN.
+If no ; files are specified, searches standard input instead.

 ### Line Wrapping